AndrewHazelden/Copper-Ramp-Shader-for-Maya/readme.md

 ![Copper Ramp shader 1](images/copper-ramp-shader.png)
 ![Copper Ramp Shader 2](images/copper-ramp-shader2.png)

 ## Attribute Preset Installation ##

-You can install this Maya preset by copying the copperRampShader.mel file to one the following Maya attribute presets folders.
-You will probably have to create the folder named "rampShader" in your attrPresets directory too.
+You can install this Maya preset by copying the copperRampShader.mel file to one of the following Maya attribute presets folders.
+You will probably have to create the folder named "rampShader" in your attrPresets directory, too.

 **Windows:**